swiftlang/swift-package-manager/Documentation/Usage.md

     $ echo '#include <stdio.h>' > shim.h

-This is because `jpeglib.h` is not a correct module, i.e. it does not contain the required line `#include <stdio.h>`.
+This is because `jpeglib.h` is not a correct module, i.e., it does not contain the required line `#include <stdio.h>`.
 Alternatively, you can add `#include <stdio.h>` to the top of jpeglib.h to avoid creating the `shim.h` file.